 FreeState works to improve the lives of all LGBTQ Marylanders through public policy initiatives.

 Although the Maryland lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) community has recently secured several new rights, including the right to marry and the right to be free from gender identity discrimination in employment, housing, and public accommodations, there is much work to be done to protect the rights of LGBTQ youth.
-Currently, FreeState serves as the ad hoc coordinator of the Youth Equality Alliance (YEA), a statewide coalition working to identify ways to improve practices and protocols affecting at-risk LGBTQ youth.
+FreeState is proud to be the coordinator of the Youth Equality Alliance (YEA), a statewide coalition working to identify ways to improve practices and protocols affecting at-risk LGBTQ youth.

 Rationale: Throughout the United States, there is a growing recognition among youth advocates that LGBTQ youth are at a heightened risk of entering the “school-to-jail pipeline”.
 Our public institutions and systems – primarily the education, foster care, and juvenile justice systems – are also among the most challenging environments for LGBTQ youth.